railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 You can now allocate the working time on projects for the whole of a department, without having to detail each employee's tasks.
-Then when a department manager creates his own plan he will find what's required of his group by his management at the bottom of the form.
-At the top of the form there's the place for assigning project work in detail to each member of department.
+Then when a department manager creates his own plan he will find what is required of his group by his management at the bottom of the form.
+At the top of the form there is a place for assigning project work in detail to each member of department.

 If you don't have to plan time to work on a final draft you can do it on an analytic account that relies on child accounts.
 This means that you can create plans to meet top-level objectives of the